twashing/bkell/README.md

 - on add-account, assert that :type has the correct corresponding :counterWeight -- currently only operating on the `main` books; open this up to operate on any book
 - ** howto assert that account belongs to group (in: domain.account/find-account-by-id)

+- ** There's a schema problem, when trying to update an entry, directly by id

 ## License